 The term “energy foods” is a bit deceiving.
 All foods give you energy but the way the energy is released is the key to defining which foods are good and which are bad.
 Good energy boosting foods will release their energy slowly over a long period of time as apposed to bad energy boosting foods which will give a quick energy boost over a short period of time.
-The low GI diet plan is an excellent example of a good diet plan which uses this simple principle.
+Our very own Healthy Lifestyle Plan is an excellent example of a good food plan which uses this simple principle.

 Here’s an example of a bad way to use food to boost energy.
 I was working with a client today who gets through the day by drinking about eight red bull cans, and ten to twelve coffees daily.
 Without this she claims she can’t go through the day without being permanently exhausted and without energy.

 If you can’t function first thing in the morning without pouring coffee inside of you and you tend to hit the wall running out of energy by early afternoon, then today’s article will provide you with some good choices of energy-boosting foods.

 Instead of relying on caffeine or a short-lived burst of artificial energy from sports drinks, the right choice of healthy foods will rev up your engine, keeping you energised all day long:

 To function properly, we all need energy.
 Our fuel comes from the food we eat, but not all foods are energy rich sources of energy.

 Energy balance is very important for your health, your emotional state and your life activities and work.
 Fatigue, lethargy and depression occur due to deficient energy in the body and low blood sugar levels.
 Excess energy intake, on the other hand will cause overweight and it’s associated problems.

 So here it is, my list of the top 10 energy foods.